digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 been implemented, but may be implemented in future releases.

 -  Retroactive interface instances are not compatible with SCU upgrades.
+   We do not expect to ever add this compatibility, as SCU supersedes retroactive interface instances

 -  Daml Script does not support SCU, you must use Daml Script Beta.